-Enable diagnostic logging in Azure Traffic Manager
+Enable resource logging in Azure Traffic Manager

-Azure Traffic Manager diagnostic logs can provide insight into the behavior of the Traffic Manager profile resource.
+Azure Traffic Manager resource logs can provide insight into the behavior of the Traffic Manager profile resource.
 For example, you can use the profile's log data to determine why individual probes have timed out against an endpoint.

-Enable diagnostic logging
+Enable resource logging

 You can run the commands that follow in the Azure Cloud Shell, or by running PowerShell from your computer.
 The Azure Cloud Shell is a free interactive shell.
 It has common Azure tools preinstalled and configured to use with your account.